brienna/brienna.github.io/_posts/2017-07-13-swingworker.md

 ---
 layout: post
-title: "Don't block the GUI: Dealing with long-running tasks in Swing, part 1"
+title: "Don't block the GUI: Dealing with long-running tasks using a SwingWorker"
 date: 2017-07-13
 comments: true
 ---